viennacl/pyviennacl-dev/doc/pycore.rst

 :class:`HybridMatrix`     Represents a sparse matrix with a hybrid storage
                           format, combining ELL and compressed-row storage,
-                          in compute device memory :class:`Matrix`           Represents a dense matrix, with either row-major (default) or column-major storage.
+                          in compute device memory
 ========================= =================================================

 Supported numeric data types: